guenthermi/SimilarityMeasure/README.md

 SimilarityMeasure - compute for one node in a graph the most similar one

 ## Build
-To build SimilarityMeasure you need to install the development package for libcurl
+To build SimilarityMeasure you need to install the development package for libcurl.
+For me this is [libcurl4-openssl-dev](https://packages.debian.org/de/sid/libcurl4-openssl-dev).

 ## Run